 While several degrees for nursing available to pursue, an MSC degree can better equip an individual for advanced roles in hospitals, medical facilities, or within college campuses.
 As this degree opens the door to newer possibilities, successful completion of a nursing degree gives them diverse job opportunities.
 These may include the management of interdisciplinary teams of nurses or a career in clinical research and development.
 Moreover, nursing is one of the highest-paying jobs, offering salaries and benefits well into a six-figure income.

 The following are the five career options for individuals holding a Master of Science degree in the nursing major:

 - Nursing Anesthetist

 The nursing anesthetist is one of the top-level; high paying careers an individual with MSC in Nursing can attain.
 But to become a nurse, you must complete all the pre-requisites.
 These include having a nursing degree, passing NCLEX examination, obtain the license, and gain experience in the nursing field.
+The good news is that today, you can get crucial nursing certifications and recertifications such as ACLS online.
+This option is very much welcomed by all who need flexibility in improving their career prospects and is undoubtedly the safest way to learn.
 The chief responsibility of nurses in this field is to administer anesthesia to patients undergoing necessary surgeries.
 They need to observe and ensure that the patient reacts to medication well, and anesthesia administered is sufficient for the whole surgery duration.
 Nurses associated with this career often need to work long hours and able to work under pressure.
 This career offers nursing supervisor salaries of at least $145,000, with expected growth of 31% in the future.